Aldehyde: Uses

 Of all aldehydes, formaldehyde is produced on the largest scale, about 6,000,000 tons per year.
 It is mainly used in the production of resins when combined with urea, melamine, and phenol (e.g., Bakelite).
 It is a precursor to methylene diphenyl diisocyanate ("MDI"), a precursor to polyurethanes.
 The second main aldehyde is butyraldehyde, of which about 2,500,000 tons per year are prepared by hydroformylation.
 It is the principal precursor to 2-ethylhexanol, which is used as a plasticizer.
 Acetaldehyde once was a dominating product, but production levels have declined to less than 1,000,000 tons per year because it mainly served as a precursor to acetic acid, which is now prepared by carbonylation of methanol.
 Many other aldehydes find commercial applications, often as precursors to alcohols, the so-called oxo alcohols, which are used in detergents.
 Some aldehydes are produced only on a small scale (less than 1000 tons per year) and are used as ingredients in flavours and perfumes such as Chanel No. 5.
+Fresh, green, citrusy and nutty notes in perfumes are often due to aldehydes.
 These include cinnamaldehyde and its derivatives, citral, and lilial.